What is Rosin?

 Best Way To Make Rosin If I Want to Make Money in the Legal Cannabis Market?

 People at home often make low-budget rosin using a hair straightener and apply the heat to their flower.
 This can work for those on a extremely low-budget and not looking for the most amazing results in the end.
 For companies, or individuals who are serious about producing the best rosin, and turning a profit on their rosin sales, the best way to go is to invest in products from www.GoPurePressure.com.
 The highest quality rosin press sold in the commercial cannabis market is the Pikes Peak Rosin from PurePressure.
-The Pikes Peak rosin press that starts at only $5500, and many users find they make the money back almost immediately in the legal cannabis market, whether they are caregivers or a commercial operation.
+The Pikes Peak rosin press that starts at only $5500.
+Many users find they make the money back almost immediately in the legal cannabis market, whether they are caregivers or a commercial operation.

-One of the biggest problems that people find is that many rosin presses utilize square heat plates and square rosin filter bags.
+One of the biggest problems that people find is many rosin presses utilize square heat plates and square rosin filter bags.
 This means material in the center of the filter bag has to travel a long distance to escape the filter.
 PurePressure’s 10” x 2” or 10” x 3” heat plates are specifically designed to reduce the distance rosin has to travel out of the filter.
 PurePressure’s rosin filter bags are 2” or 2.5” wide so as soon as the rosin is extracted it no longer sits on the heat plates, degrading the quality and value of your finished product.

 The Pikes Peak Press was engineered to provide years and years of reliability.
 The pneumatic cylinder requires no oiling or maintenance and through its unique design is able to achieve 5 tons of force with only 120 psi air.
 These extremely high forces ensure that all of your rosin is extracted efficiently.